ebiggers/fsverity-utils/man/fsverity.1.md

 **\-\-block-size**=*BLOCK_SIZE*
 :   The Merkle tree block size (in bytes) to use.
 This must be a power of 2 and
     at least twice the size of the hash values.

-However, note that currently (as of Linux kernel v5.13), the Linux kernel implementations of fs-verity only support the case where the Merkle tree block size is equal to the system page size, usually 4096 bytes.
+    Note that the Linux kernel implementations of fs-verity place further restrictions on the Merkle tree block size.
+Linux v6.2 and earlier require that the Merkle tree block size be equal to both the system page size and the filesystem block size.
+These values are often 4096.
+Linux v6.3 and later are more flexible; they require that the Merkle tree block size be a power of 2 that is greater than or equal to 1024 and less than or equal to the system page size and the filesystem block size.
 The default value of this option is 4096.

 **\-\-compact**
 :   When printing the file digest, only print the actual digest hex string;